Kaluaʻehu

 As residents, we share a kuleana to return lands to Native Hawaiians and longtime kamaʻāina.
 This voluntary contribution paid to the Lahaina Community Land Trust helps to prevent further displacement of our people.

-• All donors will receive a tax-deductible receipt for tax reporting purposes.
-We advise you to consult with your tax advisor on any further questions you may have seeing as each business may be structured differently.
+All donors will receive a tax-deductible receipt for tax reporting purposes.
+We advise you to consult with your tax advisor on any further questions you may have seeing as each partner has unique financial needs.

 LCLT will partner with sellers on buy-back clauses to ensure that families can return to their land once a home is built or children/grandchildren have first right of refusal.